Platon-33/gameOne/README.md

 Objects present:
 1. Dungeon Floor
-2. Player
-   A. Move
-   B. Combat (if time permits)
+2. Player: A) Move; B) Combat (if time permits); C) Interact
-   C. Interact
-3. Interactable
-   A. Chest
-   B. Door
-     i.
-Locked
-     ii.
-Unlocked
-   C. Key
-4. Enemies
+3. Interactable: A) Chest; B) Door [two states: i.
+Locked, ii.
+Unlocked]; C) Key
-   A. Melee Enemy to run from
-   B. Ranged Enemy to dodge
+4. Enemies: A) Melee Enemy to run from; B) Ranged Enemy to dodge

+I recently purchased a dungeon asset pack on Unity that I will playing with.
+This will hopefully speed up the steps 1 and 3.A&B